CUCyber/presentations/misc/telehack.md

-# When and Where
+#### When and Where

 Every Thursday at 7pm in the Watt Innovation Center.
+Room TBD.

-An email with the exact meeting place and topic will be sent out [[[ day of or day before? ]]]
+An email with the exact meeting place and topic will be sent out a day before and we will @everyone on discord an hour or two before.

-# Ethics
+### Ethics

 1. Confidential vulnerability reporting
 2. Using cybersecurity knowledge to BUILD, not DESTROY
 3. Don't touch services/websites/networks you're not allowed to

+### Discord

+discord.gg/f7ZcC7z

+# Questions?